kktse/kktse.github.io/_posts/2023-02-05-intro-to-front-kinematics-ek20r.markdown

 One aspect of vehicle dynamics engineering is to improve the performance of a vehicle by maximizing the available grip for the driver.
 This grip is generated by operating the tire within a specific window where it performs best.
-The suspension and chassis play a crucial role in controlling the tire behavior.
+The suspension and chassis play a crucial role in controlling the tire.
-Understanding the kinematics of the suspension helps us to evaluate a vehicle's ability to control the tire.
+Understanding the kinematics of the suspension helps us to evaluate a vehicle's ability to control the tire and therefore understand its performance potential.

 ![EK PITL 2019](/assets/images/2023-02-05/ek-pitl-2019.webp)